 Prior to 29th July 2013, Settlement Agreements were known as Compromise Agreements.

 In practice, there is little difference between a Compromise Agreement and a Settlement Agreement.
-However, under the terms of the new Settlement Agreements, discussions about the offer of such an Agreement can not be used in an ordinary unfair dismissal claim unless there has been improper behaviour by the employer.
+However, under the terms of the new Settlement Agreements, discussions about the offer of such an Agreement cannot be used in an ordinary unfair dismissal claim unless there has been improper behaviour by the employer.

 Avoid situations where your employee may seek to argue that they were given no choice but to sign the Settlement Agreement as their dismissal was a foregone conclusion.
 As previously mentioned, ‘without prejudice’ correspondence (such as a Settlement Agreement letter) and any relevant off-the-record conversations could be used to illustrate that a later dismissal is unfair or that this treatment is part of a series of acts of discrimination.

-Where a performance review, disciplinary hearing or redundancy procedure has not already started or been completed, you need to make clear that the process will commence or continue while negotiations are taking place regarding the Settlement Agreement.
-Make clear they will only stop when an agreement has been reached and it has been signed by both parties.
+Where a performance review, disciplinary hearing or restructuring procedure has not already started or been completed, you need to make clear that the process will commence or continue while negotiations are taking place regarding the Settlement Agreement.
+Make it clear they will only stop when an agreement has been reached and it has been signed by both parties.

 If there is the potential for your employee to make any type of discrimination claim due to a “protected characteristic”, or any claims for automatic unfair dismissal due, for instance, to raising health and safety issues or whistleblowing, then the details of such “off the record” conversations you may have had with your employee, and any relating documents, could be shown to an Employment Tribunal.

-For example, if you offered a Settlement Agreement to an older employee in order to encourage them to retire, or to an employee who told you she was pregnant, then all of your discussions would be admissible at Tribunal if they pursued a discrimination claim.
+For example, if you presented a Settlement Agreement to an older employee in order to encourage them to retire, or to an employee who told you she was pregnant, then all of your discussions would be admissible at Tribunal if they pursued a discrimination claim.

 These conversations will also be part of the evidence used against you at Tribunal if you have been guilty of “improper conduct”.
 Improper conduct covers a number of situations, including placing undue pressure on your employee, such as:

-If your employee rejects your offer of a Settlement Agreement and you threaten to dismiss them prior to the disciplinary process, this will constitute improper behaviour and will almost certainly result in this evidence being used against you at an Employment Tribunal.
+If your employee rejects your Settlement Agreement terms and you threaten to dismiss them prior to the disciplinary process, this will constitute improper behaviour and will almost certainly result in this evidence being used against you at an Employment Tribunal.
 In this situation, your employee is entitled to raise a grievance about your behaviour on the basis that you have caused trust and confidence to break down.
 If not upheld, this could result in the resignation of your employee and a subsequent claim for constructive unfair dismissal.

 Settlement Agreements can be offered to anyone who may be able to bring a claim in the Employment Tribunal.
 For instance, a worker who has a complaint about holiday pay or an unsuccessful job applicant who feels they were discriminated against at a job interview.